-Jennifer Chi, founder and CEO of Live Good, Inc. has been nominated for the Greater Irvine Chamber’s 2021 Women of Influence Game Changer award.
-She is an active and influential leader with global and domestic experience in advocating for social justice, human rights and environmental stewardship.
+Live Good Founder Jennifer Chi has been nominated for the Greater Irvine Chamber’s 2021 Women of Influence Game Changer award for her work in advocating for human rights and environmental stewardship.

-Through her experience as an international investigator examining factory production in Asia and working on human rights cases, Chi conceptualized a new mode of commerce in the manufacturing industry.
-By designing an eco-conscientious manufacturing model focused on prioritizing human health and sustainability, she founded Live Good Inc. in 2012, shifting from an outdated model of mass production and catapulting manufacturing into the 21st century.
+Through her experience as a factory investigator in Asia and working on human rights cases, Jennifer conceptualized a new mode of commerce in the manufacturing industry.
+By designing an eco-conscientious manufacturing model focused on prioritizing human health and sustainability, she founded Live Good in 2012, shifting from an outdated model of mass production and catapulting manufacturing into the 21st century.

 Live Good Inc. is a student-run community-based company built on diversity and inclusivity.
-Chi employs top University of California, Irvine students, local moms and participants of Goodwill’s Job Development Program for individuals with disabilities including autism, spina bifida, down syndrome and deafness.
+Live Good employs top University of California, Irvine students, local moms and participants of Goodwill’s Job Development Program for individuals with disabilities including autism, spina bifida, down syndrome and deafness.

 “Jennifer Chi has devoted her entire career to working on social justice and human rights matters.
 From her work at a public interest law firm in San Francisco to her policy experience in Washington D.C. and abroad, her passion for improving the lives of others has always been clear.
 She now leads a company called Live Good which promotes the importance of education and diversity while uniting communities such as college students, church members, people with disabilities through the Goodwill job development program, and local manufacturing services.
 As the Founder of Live Good, Jennifer sought to address specific crises in manufacturing and distribution by developing a business with a new vision– a vision of inclusivity, sustainability, and community-orientation.
 Through her company, Jennifer is certainly a game-changer for individuals in the area, consumers, and the business world as a whole.” – Greater Irvine Chamber of Commerce, 2021 Women of Influence Game Changer Nomination Description

-Live Good, Inc. was founded in 2012 as a direct response to current deplorable manufacturing conditions.
+Live Good was founded in 2012 as a direct response to current unhealthy and unsustainable manufacturing conditions.
 As a human rights investigator examining factory production in Asia with a focus on human trafficking, Live Good Founder Jennifer Chi saw firsthand the devastating toll present-day mass manufacturing has on human rights and the environment.
 The company’s goal is to model and inspire conscientious manufacturing: promoting local, organic methods that make a positive impact on people and the planet.
 By manufacturing in the United States, Live Good can ensure that the highest standards of hygiene and fair labor practices are maintained.
-All products are manufactured in Orange County, California using 100% certified organic source materials and eco-conscious, community-minded practices.
+All products are manufactured in California, USA using 100% certified organic source materials and eco-conscious, community-minded practices.